GoogleChromeLabs/bubblewrap/packages/cli/README.md

 [AdoptOpenJDK](https://adoptopenjdk.net/releases.html?variant=openjdk8&jvmVariant=hotspot)
 and extract it in its own folder.

-**Warning:** Using a version lower than 8 will make it impossible to compile the project and higher versions are incompatible with the Android command line tools.
+:warning: **Warning:** Using a version lower than 8 will make it impossible to compile the project and higher versions are incompatible with the Android command line tools.

 ### Get the Android command line tools